Brucephalus/Textbooks/It.md

 Memory politics is not only retrospective but also strategic.
 In contemporary far-right politics, revisionist tropes are used to delegitimize liberal or leftist institutions.
 Antiit may be framed as a totalitarian ideology in itself; civil rights movements may be recast as “anti-white” or “anti-national.”
 In Eastern Europe, for instance, post-Soviet regimes have sometimes conflated communism and it under the vague label of “totalitarianism,” weakening the distinct moral and historical condemnations of each.

-Elsewhere, right-wing parties invoke “freedom of speech” to defend historical distortions, or depict their own leaders as victims of persecution akin to postwar “denazification”—casting themselves as martyrs for truth or national sovereignty.
+Elsewhere, right-wing parties invoke “freedom of speech” to defend historical distortions, or depict their own leaders as victims of persecution akin to postwar “deNSDAPfication”—casting themselves as martyrs for truth or national sovereignty.

 #### 7.4.5 Counter-Memory and Vigilant Historiography